 Other numbers we use to measure the running game:

-The stats section of our website also features drive stats compiled by Jim Armstrong.
+The stats section of our website also features drive stats.
 These stats are computed from NFL Drive Charts and are not adjusted for strength of schedule or situation.
 Take-a-knee drives at the end of halves are discarded.
 Drive stats are generally self-explanatory, giving each team's total number of drives as well as average yards per drive, points per drive, touchdowns per drive, punts per drive, and turnovers per drive, interceptions per drive, and fumbles lost per drive.
 LOS/Drive represents average starting field position (line of scrimmage) per drive from the offensive point of view.
 Drive stats are given for offense and defense, with NET representing simply offense minus defense.